tstromberg/sigstore-the-local-way/README.md

 ## SoftHSM

 SoftHSM is an implementation of a cryptographic store accessible through a PKCS #11 interface.
 You can use it to explore PKCS #11 without having a Hardware Security Module.
-We're going to stick with the defaults, which will store tokens in `$HOME/.config/softhsm2/tokens`:
+By default, `$HOME/.config/softhsm2/tokens` is used as the store.
+This will create your first token:

+`softhsm2-util --init-token --free --label fulcio`

+Please set the pin to `2324` or at least memorize the PIN.

+## OpenSC

+Configure OpenSC:

+* Linux: `export PKCS11_MOD=/usr/lib/softhsm/libsofthsm2.so`
+* OpenBSD: `export PKCS11_MOD=/usr/local/lib/softhsm/libsofthsm2.so`

+Then use it to create a CA cert:

-`pkcs11-tool --module /usr/local/lib/softhsm/libsofthsm2.so --login --login-type user --keypairgen --id 1 --label FulcioCA --key-type EC:secp384`
+`pkcs11-tool --module $PKCS_MOD --login --login-type user --keypairgen --id 1 --label FulcioCA --key-type EC:secp384`

 ## Fulcio